yactouat/langchain-research-assistant/README.md

 - `pip install -r requirements.txt`
 - `python3 main.py`
 - go to `localhost:8000` and search for something:
+    - a pdf by going to `/generate-pdf-report/playground/` route
+        - enter the absolute file path for the document you want to summarize4
+    - a PostgreSQL database by going to `/sql-qa/playground` after having plugged in your database credentials in the `.env` file
     - on Arvix (papers summaries) by going to `/generate-arxiv-search-report/playground/` route
     - on the web by going to `/generate-web-search-report/playground/` route
-    - a pdf by going to `/generate-pdf-report/playground/` route
-        - enter the absolute file path for the document you want to summarize

 ## how it works